History of Canterbury Region: September 2010

 Sewers were damaged, gas and water lines were broken, and power to up to 75% of the city was disrupted.
 Among the facilities impacted by lack of power was the Christchurch Hospital, which was forced to use emergency generators in the immediate aftermath of the quake.
+Christchurch residents reported chimneys falling in through roofs, cracked ceilings and collapsed brick walls.
+There were no fatalities.